mas-bandwidth/netcode/STANDARD.md

 * If the connect token has already been used by a different packet source IP address, within some limited history sufficient to cover the expected lifetime of connect tokens, ignore the packet.

-* Otherwise, add the private connect token hmac + packet source IP address to the limited history of connect tokens used on this dedicated server.
+* Otherwise, add the private connect token hmac + packet source IP address to the history of connect tokens used on this dedicated server.

 * If the server is full, respond with a _connection denied packet_.